-Made possible through advanced technology integrations, OPMA members have seen around $1.2 million in revenue from bookings since the beta program was launched last year.
+Made possible through advanced technology integrations, OPMA members already saw around $1.2 million in revenue from bookings within a year of the initial launch of the beta program.

 How does Google display vacation rentals?

 Most Google vacation rental listings aren’t displayed on the main results page, but they can be found within the Google Hotel Ads search results.
 In this view, travelers can actively select and filter the accommodation type as “vacation rentals” instead of hotels.